 Deer Logic (2025)

-In Deer Logic, Cox examines the instinctive stillness of fear — the moment when the body, faced with threat, chooses not to fight or flee but to freeze.
-The figure, crouched and lit by a faint, divine glow, raises antlers to her head in a futile act of identification: if she becomes the deer, perhaps she will understand its survival.
-Or perhaps she will learn how to surrender.
+In Deer Logic, Cox reflects on her own experience of sexual assault and the instinctive stillness that followed, including the moment when the body, faced with threat, does not fight or flee, but freezes.
+The figure, crouched and held in a faint, almost sacred light, raises antlers to her head in a gesture of forced recognition: if she becomes the deer, perhaps she can understand why she did not run.
+Perhaps she can make sense of the silence.

-The red mark on her forehead becomes both a target and a symbol of awareness — the split-second of recognition before impact.
-Light isolates her against a void of darkness, rendering her a study in helpless grace.
+The red mark on her forehead functions both as a target and a moment of awareness — the instant of knowing what is happening, suspended just before impact.
+Light isolates her against a surrounding void, not to glorify the body, but to expose it: paused, compliant, and watched.
+What appears serene is a posture of survival mistaken for calm.

 Post a comment